 Hours: Monday – Friday, 8:30 AM – 4:00 PM

 Mia Villanueva, Program Coordinator

 The Berkeley Public School Gardening and Cooking Program engages students with hands-on instruction in the garden.
 As part of the 2020 Vision, the program is woven into student life District-wide to ensure the academic, physical, emotional, and social development of all students.
-Our interdisciplinary Garden-Based Learning Curriculum connects with the District adopted Social Emotional Learning Curriculum and the academic classroom to the school gardens to affect three main areas of student learning from pre-kindergarten through seventh grade:
+Our interdisciplinary Garden-Based Learning Curriculum connects with the District adopted Social Emotional Learning Curriculum and the academic classroom.
+Our Garden-Based Learning Curriculum affects three main areas of student learning from pre-kindergarten through seventh grade:

 By utilizing a place-based, interdisciplinary, and experiential approach to the new academic standards, garden educators work closely with teachers to bring classroom learning to life in the garden.

-The inclusive and expansive curriculum promotes health and nutrition as part of classroom academic curriculum with opportunities to taste delicious fruits and veggies found growing in the garden.
-We teach students that taking care of the land and your body and understanding the importance of healthy food allows for the development of multiple intelligences integral to whole child education.
+Will support from community partners and donations, we promote health and nutrition with opportunities to taste delicious fruits and veggies found growing in the garden.
+Teaching students that taking care of the land and your body allows for the development of multiple intelligences integral to whole child education.

 Essential Life Skills:

 Through placed-based learning, students gain valuable communication and collaboration skills, while building confidence as problem-solvers.
-Through the celebration of food across cultures and a commitment to well-being, students practice cultural competence as they cultivate positive relationships with the world around them and their peers.
+Students practice cultural competence and language development as they cultivate positive relationships with the world around them and their peers.

-We provide this education with a focus on equity and practicability in 17 schools within BUSD:
+We provide this collaborative education with a focus on consistency and practicality in 17 schools:

 Early Child Education School Gardens